projen/projen/rfcs/001-component-levels.md

   difference clear to users?
 Via a naming scheme, or something more?
 - To achieve the "hot swappability" of components (from the [Future Changes](#Future-changes) section), how do we get around the type restrictions/limitations of TypeScript/JSII?
-For example, if I had a generic slot in the `Project` class for [DevEnvironment](https://github.com/projen/projen/blob/c665e0a5378cddbf9ef0f51274b627a444336ee3/src/dev-env.ts#L68) components, then as a user I could easily choose between (or choose both of) the implementations of DevEnvironment, such as the `Gitpod` and `DevContainer` components (as well as any that are provided by external modules that I've imported).
-But with naive typing, the user would only be able to access methods provided by the shared interface - and not any gitpod-specific or devcontainer-specific methods.
+For example, if the `Project` class had a generic slot for [DevEnvironment](https://github.com/projen/projen/blob/c665e0a5378cddbf9ef0f51274b627a444336ee3/src/dev-env.ts#L68) components, then as a user I could easily choose to insert any implementing component such as `Gitpod` or `DevContainer` (or both).
+But because of how types work in TypeScript, I would only be able to access methods defined by the interface - and not any gitpod-specific or devcontainer-specific methods.
   How do we get around that?
 - Are there any fundamental differences in the constraints between what AWS CDK escape hatches need to do, and what projen escape hatches need to do if we end up following a similar design strategy?
 Are there any issues with the way